drewsdata/chat_wser_splits/data_description.md

 Consider all text values to be case insensitive.
 Force lower case on any text columns if necessary to compare values in those columns.

+If the "finish_time" column is 30:00:00 or greater then the runner did not officially finish the race.
+This is the same as a DNF in the "time" column and "no buckle" in the "buckle type" column

 If the "finish_time" column is null then the runner did not finish the race.
 This is the same as a DNF in the "time" column and "no buckle" in the "buckle type" column